FBTimNim/beThere-mobile/README.md

 ## How to Build

+ - Ensure the www/scripts/loadMap.js file has a correct server host added.
  - Install [Visual Studio 2017](http://visualstudio.com/)
  - Select the `Mobile development with JavaScript` workload when installing
  - Open the solution file `BeThereMobile.sln`